The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Standard Perturbation Theory

 \section{Standard Perturbation Theory}

 Let us first briefly review the main lines of the SPT \citep[see][for a comprehensive review]{BernardeauSPT}.
-The equations governing the evolution of the matter density contrast, $\delta$, and the velocity field of matter, $\v$, within the SPT are
+The equations governing the evolution of the matter density contrast, $\delta$, and the matter velocity field, $\v$, within the SPT are\footnote{As usual, all scales are comoving throughout this paper, unless explicitly stated otherwise.}